Brian Williams back to TV later this month, as MSNBC anchor

-NEW YORK Disgraced journalist Brian Williams will return to U.S. television on Sept.
+NEW YORK, Sept 10 Disgraced journalist Brian Williams will return to U.S. television on Sept.
 22 as an anchor for breaking news on cable channel MSNBC, the network said on Thursday.

 Williams, 56, was dropped from his job as news anchor of NBC's flagship "Nightly News" program in June after an internal investigation established he had exaggerated various events involving his reporting from the field.